robomuffindev/Website-Screenshots-From-List/README.md

 - **RAM usage**: For very long webpages in full-page mode, you might experience high memory usage.
 Consider processing fewer URLs at once.

 - **Character encoding errors**: The script handles UTF-8 encoding for all file operations.
 If you encounter encoding errors, ensure your console supports UTF-8.

+- **Status not updating**: If the status doesn't update correctly after process completion (fixed in latest version), restart the application.

 ## License